Photos by Marc Viquez, Stadium Journey

 Food & Beverage 3

 The small ballpark features seating on both the first and third baseline with a small row of seats directly behind home plate.
 The wide concourse houses the concession stands and bathrooms and even with large crowds, the traffic moves smoothly during the game.
-Quite interesting is that there is only protective netting directly behind the backstop of the stadium.

-The third and first baseline seating is separated with a small roof.
+The third and first baseline seating is separated by a small roof.
 All of the seats provide back support and 60 percent of the seats are covered.
 The seats do have a bit of spring to them providing a bit of bounce.
 In between the two areas is a separate building that houses the press box, concession stand, and bathrooms.

 A team shop is at the front of the entrance of the stadium near the ticket office offering a small collection of t-shirts and caps.
 The t-shirts are of very soft material and come in either red, blue, or black and sell for $12 apiece.
 Behind the concession stand is the Springfield/Clark County Baseball Hall of Fame and Museum featuring baseball bats and a collage of photos on the wall.

 The stadium offers an electronic scoreboard with video capability, two outdoor batting cages outside the stadium down the left field line, and a picnic area down the left field line.
 Protective netting covers dugout to dugout and 60 percent of the city is covered.

 Places to visit in town and nearby include Frank Lloyd Wright’s Westcott House, Hartman Rock Garden, Mad River Gorge & Nature Preserve, Springfield Museum of Art, and Young’s Jersey Dairy.
 Buck Creek offers kayaking and Ohio Caverns features many areas underground to explore.